EV Charging Connectors: Explained - We Power Your Car

 EV Charging Connectors: Explained

 What is a Type 1 connector?
 What is a CHAdeMO connector?
-Did you know there was more than one EV connector type?
+Are electric car charger connectors universal?

-Firstly, when talking about EV connectors, it’s essential to understand that there is a connector on the vehicle (which acts like a socket) and a connector on the charging point itself (think of it as a plug).
-In order for your EV to charge, both connectors need to match (see image below).
+Firstly, when talking about EV connectors, it’s essential to understand that there is a connector – or sometimes called a plug – on the vehicle (which acts like a socket) and a connector on the charging point itself (think of it as a plug).
+In order for your EV to charge, both connectors need to match.

-Type 2 EV Connectors (both on the EV and the charging cable)
+Type 2 EV Connectors on EV charging cable and electric vehicle

 Below is a list of electric vehicle models in the UK that utilise the type 1 socket: